Ready to build or buy a property? The below information may help you with your project or purchase.

 Property Information Certificate (Regulation 51):

-- Part 1 - shows building permits issued in the last 10 years and any outstanding building notices or orders
+- Part 1 - shows building permits issued in the past 10 years and any outstanding building notices or orders

-- Part 3 - shows building permits issued in the last 10 years and the date and type of inspection carried out for a building permit
+- Part 3 - shows building permits issued in the past 10 years and the date and type of inspection carried out for a building permit

 Applications can be lodged and paid for online: